Table of Contents

 Step 4: Place a thin layer of your potting mix at the bottom of the new pot.

 Step 5: Place the plant in the new pot and then pour in whatever type of substrate you are now potting your plant in.
 Do not go over the baseline of the original stem with the new substrate.
 Most plants do not like this.
-They want to keep it the same or a little bit less they don’t want to be covered more because this can promote rot.

-Step 6: After you’ve got the plant all nice and settled in it’s new pot, you want to go ahead and give it a good watering(provided it is the type of plant that would enjoy a good watering).
+Step 6: After you’ve got the plant all nice and settled in its new pot, you want to go ahead and give it a good watering(provided it is the type of plant that would enjoy a good watering).